What is the Easiest Way to Use NumPy?

 [ 1 12 14 9 5]

-#display number of elements in array
+# Display the total number of elements (size) in the array

 x.size